KanFudz/OPenCV_Basics_Mexe4102_Malata_Umali/README.md

         cv2.drawContours(img,[cnt],0,(255,255,0),3)
     cv2_imshow(img)
     ```
-    We found a square
+    We found a square <br>
-    We have a hexagon here
+    We have a hexagon here <br>
-    We found a triangle
+    We found a triangle <br>
-    We found a circle
+    We found a circle <br>
-    We found a square
+    We found a square <br>

     <img src="https://drive.google.com/uc?export=view&id=11tuzDc8-Ia-wA0tN_8r1a63WcM2q2K48" width="600"/>

 11. **Tracking a Ball in a Video**
   - Use the HSV-based object detection code to track a colored ball in a recorded video.
     ```python
     import cv2
     import numpy as np